U.S. DEPARTMENT OF STATE

 E. APPLICATION REVIEW INFORMATION

-Organizational Capacity and Record on Previous Grants – 25 points: The organization has expertise in its stated field and has the internal controls in place to manage federal funds.
+Organizational Capacity and Record on Previous Grants: The organization has expertise in its stated field and has the internal controls in place to manage federal funds.
 This includes a financial management system and a bank account.

-Monitoring and evaluation plan – 15 points: Applicant demonstrates it is able to measure program success against key indicators and provides milestones to indicate progress toward goals outlined in the proposal.
-The program includes output and outcome indicators, and shows how and when those will be measured.
+Monitoring and Evaluation Plan: Applicants demonstrate they are able to measure program success against key indicators and provide milestones to indicate progress toward goals outlined in the proposal.
+The program includes output and outcome indicators and shows how and when those will be measured.

 F. FEDERAL AWARD ADMINISTRATION INFORMATION